bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 - [Drag Upload](https://foundryvtt.com/packages/dragupload/) - Suggested by azath0ught on the FoundryVTT Subreddit - Review 2020 Sep 06 - In concept I like it, but has the potential for too many mistakes.
 - [Forien's Quest Log](https://foundryvtt.com/packages/forien-quest-log/) Provides comprehensive Quest Log system for players and Game Masters - Suggested by jniezink on the FoundryVTT Subreddit - Review 2020 Sep 06 - Looks awesome for a big epic game, but seems like overkill for the ones I'm running.
 Will revisit at a later date.
 - [Foundry VTT Macros Repository](https://github.com/foundry-vtt-community/macros) - Foundry community-contributed macros. - Review 2020 Sep 06 - Was looking into this to help out with thing like "Barbarian Rage" but I'd rather just wait at the moment and see if these start to sneak their way in without the need for Macro's.
+- [Popout Resizer](https://github.com/Cardagon/popout-resizer) - Give the users the ability to resize their pop-out windows from the side toolbar. - Retired 2020 Sep 06 - Haven't needed this, but might as things continue to get more complicated.
+Setting this for Re-Review.
+- [Chat Images](https://github.com/bmarian/chat-images) - Copy and Paste, Drag and Drop images into chat. - Retired 2020 Sep 06 - See issue linked below
+  - This Module inserts images as base64 encoded data which can grow the chat log to the point it can start to impact gameplay (https://github.com/bmarian/chat-images/issues/7).
+This could cause large base64 encoded images to be inserted (e.g. 24mb) every time a chat message is posted.
+Whereas normal images will be resized, compressed, and cached by the browser. - Flagged by an Anonymous user on The Forge Discord
+- [Virtual Tabletop Assets - Party Overview](https://www.vttassets.com/assets/vtta-party) - Adds a party overview window, granting you information about some vital stats quickly and without hassle. - Retired 2020 Sep 06 - I don't like to know everything about the part, but I'm willing to revisit at a later date.
+  - Grant Players access to the overview?: Off
+  - Enable tooltips?: Off - Similar information is already provided by Token Info Icons

 ## Modules Reviewed or Retired, and not in active use
 These modules are no longer used as they’ve become redundant to features provided by other modules, they caused other issues (e.g. lag), or there was nothing wrong with them but I just didn't find their use out weighed creating a more complex buildout.